graycatgrayhat/PEV/chargingports.md

 Cons:
 - Too common, just becasue the port fits doesnt always mean it should.
 - Lower constant amp ratings.

 Information:
+DC barrel connector has been a standard for powering electronic devices with low voltage DC in consumer electronics, and has found its way as a commonly used plug for the charging port of frame mounted batteries.
+Can be easy used for lights, DC-DC converters, and other accessories.

+### GX16-3P

+Pros:
+- Very common across LEV, esk8 and eleltric scootrers.
+- Large varaity of port mounts and convers in water proof, locking and hardended types

+Cons:
+- Generally protrudes from the mounted location.
+- Lower constant amp ratings.

+Information: